 Section 2.
 Committee members may be drawn from the faculty, faculty emeriti, administration, professional staff, alumni, and student bodies of schools and such other constituencies as may be required or appropriate.

-Section 4.
-The chair of each Assembly committee shall: hold open hearings on issues when appropriate; file minutes of all committee meetings and hearings, and annual reports with the Assembly Secretary; submit to the Assembly Secretary committee recommendations to be placed on the Assembly’s agenda; and arrange for the distribution of a copy of committee reports to each representative in advance of the Assembly meeting at which action on its recommendations is to take place.
+Section 3.
+The chair of each Assembly committee shall hold open hearings on issues when appropriate; give regular reports to the Assembly; and submit to the Assembly Secretary committee recommendations to be placed on the Assembly’s agenda.

 c.
-The Committee on Planning and Resources.
-The Committee on Planning and Resources shall consist of ten members, two from each of the Areas of Arts & Sciences and one from each School.
-Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in Article II, Section 3.
-Members shall serve one year terms and shall assume their duties on July 1.
+The Committee on Planning and Resources (COPAR).
+The Committee on Planning and Resources shall consist of ten members, two from each of the Areas of Arts & Sciences and one from each school.
+Members of the Committee shall be elected by the Assembly during the Annual Meeting by means of the procedures described in IV.
+Members shall serve one-year terms and shall assume their duties on July 1.

-The Committee on Planning and Resources shall report to the Assembly on matters concerning the development and allocation of resources, broadly conceived, including budgeting, undergraduate enrollment policies, fund-raising and development, the development or renovation of the physical plant of the College, and financial aspects of faculty compensation and benefits.
-The Committee will maintain liaison with the Faculty Compensation Board and the Development Office.
-The members of the Committee on Planning and Resources serve as the faculty members on FUPC and its successors, and on other long-range planning committees.
+The Committee on Planning and Resources shall report to the Assembly on matters concerning the development and allocation of resources, broadly conceived, including budgeting, undergraduate enrollment policies, fundraising and development, the development or renovation of the physical plant of the university, and financial aspects of faculty compensation and benefits.
+The Committee will maintain liaison with the Faculty Compensation Board and University Advancement.
+The members of the Committee on Planning and Resources serve as the faculty members on long-range planning committees.

 Other Committees Reporting to the Assembly